cloudfoundry/docs-deploying-cf/ec2/deploy_aws_micro_bosh.html.md

   ``WARNING!
 Your target has been changed to `[http://aws:25555](http://aws:25555)``!

-Deploy the Micro BOSH AMI using the AMI we retrieved from the stem cell config:
+Deploy the MicroBOSH AMI using the AMI we retrieved from the stem cell config:

 <pre class="terminal">
 bosh micro deploy ami-979dc6fe